john-san/oop-game-show-app/README.md

 ## Unit 4 Project: OOP Game Show App

 **Summary:** This project uses JavaScript and Object-Oriented Programming to create a phrase hunter game.
-It allows players to guess letters of a random phrase by either selecting a key from on the screen or by pressing a key on their keyboard.
+It allows players to guess letters of a random phrase by either selecting a key from the onscreen keyboard or by pressing a key on their physical keyboard.

 If the player completes the phrase before they run out of guesses, a winning screen appears.
 If the player guesses incorrectly five times, a losing screen appears.